smogon/sprites/README.md

 - Cosmetic female formes are `--Female` instead of `--F`, so that you may distinguish it from Unown.

+## Gotchas

+Tup, like Git, tracks files, not directories.
+If you `readdir()` and forget to declare a dependency it won't catch it, like it would for `read()`.
+You can work around this by having build tools `stat()` any filenames they acquire.

 ## License

 All code in this repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).